janit/enterprise-headless-2019/index.md

 - Running a server (Node, etc.)?
   - Some extra complexity, very flexible
 - Serverless (AWS Lambda, etc.)?
-  - Pay as you go, flexible, how is the
+  - Pay as you go, flexible, maturity of products

 --